orbitalis-framework/py-busline/README.md

 - `publisher_identifier: str`
 - `serialized_payload: Optional[bytes]` contains bytes produced by message (`payload` of `Event`) serialization.
 - `payload_format_type: Optional[str]` states serialization format (e.g., JSON, Avro, ...)
-- `message_type: Optional[str]` states "what" message is stored in bytes
+- `message_type: Optional[str]` states "which" message is stored in bytes
 - `timestamp: datetime`

 `RegistryPassthroughEvent` is equipped with `from_event`/`to_event` methods and with `from_dict`/`to_dict` to provide its serializable data in a fancy way (they exploit `serialize`/`deserialize` methods of message payload).

-`from_event` adds event message to registry automatically, in order to make it available in a second time.
+`from_event` adds event message to registry _automatically_, in order to make it available in a second time.

-`to_event` retrieves from registry right message class, then construct the event.
+`to_event` retrieves from registry right message class, then construct `Event`.

 > [!NOTE]
-> Without this process we are not able to provide you an instance of message class.
+> Without this process we are not able to provide you the right instance of message class.

-Therefore, the common steps to send an event into an eventbus and reconstruct it is:
+Therefore, the common steps executed during event sending are:

 1. Create a `Message`
 2. Wrap the `Message` in an `Event`